astronomer/airflow-guides/guides/managing-dependencies.md

 ### Branching and Trigger Rules

 One common scenario where you might need to implement trigger rules is if your DAG contains conditional logic like branching.
-In these cases `one_success` might be a more appropriate rule for tasks directly downstream of branches than the default `all_success`.
+In these cases, `one_success` might be a more appropriate rule than `all_success`.

 For example, in the following DAG we have a simple branch with a downstream task that needs to run if either of the branches are followed.
 With the `all_success` rule, the `end` task would never run because all but one of the `branch` tasks will always be skipped and therefore will not have a state of 'success'.
 If we change the trigger rule to `one_success`, then the `end` task can run so long as one of the branches successfully completes.